Barbed Wire in Aphrodite’s Garden

 Finalist: Writers’ Union of Canada 2006 Short Prose Competition

-Between a Polonaise and a Nocturne (in Greek)
+Between a Polonaise and a Nocturne

 Irakles meets Fulya.
 Their first encounter.
 Translation: Eirini Zacharidis.
 Thanks also to John Vlachopoulos, Dinos Mavromatis, and Polychronis Koutsakis.